SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Method

 The analysis and summary of the effective information at each level are as follows:

 \textbf{Sketch-Level Representation:} Taking the entire sketch as the basic analytical unit, describing its global structure.

-Sketch-level representation contains only global information, as it is derived by taking the entire sketch as the analysis unit. global information captures the sketch’s overall structure, and its effectiveness is widely acknowledged.
+Sketch-level representation contains the global information, as it is derived by taking the entire sketch as the analysis unit. global information captures the sketch’s overall structure, and its effectiveness is widely acknowledged.

 \textbf{Stroke-Level Representation:} Taking individual strokes as the basic analytical unit, characterizing their geometric properties, internal structure, and relationships with other strokes.